Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The inquest further heard that a doctor assessing the baby the following morning did not pick up on concerns raised by Sarah’s midwives about a possible infection and Wynter’s heart rate.

-The coroner stated that “systemic issues” contributed to the neglect of Wynter, adding that the unit was so short staffed, midwives were looking after several high-risk patients simultaneously.
+The coroner stated that “systemic issues” contributed to the neglect of Wynter, adding that the unit was so short-staffed, that midwives were looking after several high-risk patients simultaneously.
 She concluded that this was a case of “clear and obvious” neglect and that baby Wynter’s death could have been avoided if she had been delivered earlier.

 Passing judgment, District Judge Grace Leong said: